KQM-git/TCL/mechanics/equipment/artifacts.md

 {% tab title="Findings" %}
 * The 4p set has to be equipped to the character you want to buff, in most cases, your DPS character, not the character casting the shield.
+* The 2-piece shield strength effect only applies to the character equipping the artifact set, not the character creating the shield.
 {% endtab %}
 {% endtabs %}